Seattle: The Pacific Northwest City Fueled by Coffee

 5 min read

-Over the last decade, tech giants have changed Seattle from a flannel-wearing second- or third-tier city to a thriving metropolis, gentrified to the eyebrows.
-Moss-covered long term residents grumble about the change, the cost of living, the crowds.
+Over the past decade, tech giants have changed Seattle from a flannel-wearing second- or third-tier city to a thriving metropolis, gentrified to the eyebrows.
+Moss-covered long-term residents grumble about the change, the cost of living, the crowds.
 But the smell of spruce and salt water gets under a Seattleite’s skin, never mind the rainy days.
-Catch a true Seattleite at sunset on a late summer evening and they’ll confess there’s no place they’d rather be.
+Catch a true Seattleite at sunset on a late summer evening, and they’ll confess there’s no place they’d rather be.

 Sign up for Going to receive alerts of cheap flights to Seattle